Communication itself is a challenging topic within organizations.

 Once a change management model such as ‘Made in Cogeco’ is established, companies can capitalize by using it again and again.
 Having a recipe for communication in the context of change is really invaluable, and could even be regarded as a service.

 I know, I just talked about change management.
-Last but not least, I just wanted to give you a heads-up on Usersnap, which is our very own visual feedback tool, used by software companies like Facebook, and Google.
+Last but not least, I just wanted to give you a heads-up on Usersnap, which is our very own visual feedback tool tool, used by software companies like Facebook, and Google.
 Feel free to give it a try.
 It’s free for 15 days.

 If user feedback isn’t part of your business.
 No worries.
 That’s fine.
 However, you might enjoy our email list full of design tips, development tricks, and tech news.